ibm-messaging/mq-metric-samples/README.md

 the metric line, the table was showing multiple versions of the status for each channel.
 This table combines multiple metrics on the same line now.

+Information about channels comes from the DISPLAY CHSTATUS CURRENT command.
+That only shows channels with a known state and does not report on inactive channels.
+To also see the inactive channels, then set the showInactiveChannels configuration attribute to true.

 ### z/OS Support
 Because the DIS QSTATUS and DIS CHSTATUS commands can be used on z/OS, the monitors can now support showing some limited information from a z/OS queue manager.
 There is nothing special needed to configure it, beyond the client